Kyleena can be removed by your healthcare professional at any time

 If you've made the decision with your healthcare professional to remove Kyleena for any of the reasons above, they can do so during a routine office visit.
-Removing Kyleena does not require surgery, but you may experience some pain, bleeding, or dizziness.
+Removing Kyleena does not require surgery, but you may experience some pain, bleeding, or dizziness, or have vasovagal reactions (feeling fain/passing out, or seizure in patients with epilepsy).
 Talk with your healthcare professional if you have other questions about the removal process.

 INDICATION FOR KYLEENA